 As your child’s lawyers, we will work diligently to prevent allegations of underage drunk driving or underage consumption from turning into a conviction or an adjudication of juvenile delinquency.
 We bring a realistic approach to criminal defense representation.
 We work to reach the best resolution while minimizing the long-term consequences of the charges.

 All the time we hear, “I didn’t know the consequences of a DUI underage.”
 Not knowing how serious the consequences are can put your child at higher risk.

 In Delaware, you must be 21 years of age to legally purchase and consume alcoholic beverages.
 If you are caught drinking and driving while under the age of 21, you should know that Delaware has very strict mandatory laws.
 These penalties include fines, fees, and license suspension.
 In addition, you may also be subject to your school, college, university, or institution’s administrative penalties.

 For a first-time offender, the consequences for underage drinking or underage drunk driving include license suspension and extensive fines.
 However, these criminal consequences may seem relatively minor when compared to the full spectrum of consequences.

 These days, colleges and employers are routinely examining criminal records when making admissions and hiring decisions.
 A criminal conviction may adversely affect a child’s future opportunities well beyond the length of the sentence.

 Additionally, alcohol offenses come with enhanced penalties for multiple convictions.
 Many kids are caught drinking underage when they come down to Delaware’s beaches before they head off to college.

-If you have a child who has been accused of underage drinking or DUI/DWI, we would like to meet with you and your child in person to discuss your case.
-To schedule a free initial consultation at our office in Georgetown, please call 302-855-9300 for our Dover or Wilmington office, please call 302-697-2499 or contact us through email.
+If your child has been accused of underage drinking or DUI, we would like to meet with you and your child in person to discuss your case.
+To schedule a free initial consultation at our office in Georgetown, please call 302-855-9300.
+Or contact us via email.